bretmullinix/openshift-idm-cluster-on-aws/part5-register-idm-client/readme.md

           timeout: 320
     ```

-    The task will make sure molecule can ssh into the EC2 instance.
+    The following task will
+    pause for 2 minutes to make sure the EC2 instance boots up.

      ```yaml
        - name: Wait for boot process to finish
          pause:
            minutes: 2
     ```

-    The task will pause for 2 minutes to make sure the EC2 instance boots up.

 1. Delete the file **destroy.yml**.
 1. Create a new **destroy.yml** file and add the following contents.